XHPMEN-FM

 XHPMEN-FM is a radio station on 93.9 FM in Ciudad del Carmen, Campeche, Mexico.
-It is owned by NRM Comunicaciones and operated by Grupo Radiorama, known as Retro FM with a Spanish classic hits format.
+It is owned by NRM Comunicaciones and operated by Grupo Audiorama Comunicaciones, known as Retro FM with a Spanish classic hits format.

 History

 XHPMEN was awarded in the IFT-4 radio auction of 2017.
 NRM chairman Edilberto Huesca Perrotín paid 5.737 and 5.687 million pesos and came away with XHPMEN and XHPCDC-FM 92.3.
 The station signed on August 1, 2020, some six months after the transmitter began testing, taking on the Retro format that had aired on XHMAB-FM 101.3 prior to that station's lease to El Heraldo Radio but ended on March 1, 2022.